(Last Updated on November 30, 2022)

 Programs that include DVD instruction (like Math-U-See and Institute for Excellence in Writing) or online content (like Teaching Textbooks) can be used so mom can focus on younger kids who need more direct instruction.
 If the older kids use headphones, they can concentrate on their lessons even while in the same room.

-Don’t let distraction and frustration ruin your school day!
-The next time one of your kids needs a little peace and quiet, try one or two of these strategies to help them succeed!
+So, the next time one of your kids needs a little peace and quiet, try one or two of these strategies to help them concentrate and help your homeschool reach its fullest potential!

 Subscribe to be notified of new posts via email!